endormi/awesome-dj/README.md

 ## Thanks

-Thanks to these awesome [contributors](https://github.com/endormi/awesome-dj/blob/master/AUTHORS.md#contributors) for helping with this project.
+Thanks to these awesome [contributors](https://github.com/endormi/awesome-dj/blob/master/AUTHORS.md#contributors) for helping with this repository.